nmustakim/portfolio/README.md

 Thank you for taking the time to explore my GitHub repository.
 Here, you will find a curated selection of some Flutter projects I worked in.
 As a Flutter Developer, I am currently seeking remote opportunities.
 Please take a look at my projects to see what I can do.
 If you think I'd be a good fit for your team, feel free to reach out!

 # Housiko
-Real-estate mobile application (Android & IOS)
+Real-estate mobile application (Android & iOS)

 <p align="left">
   <img width="1000" alt="housiko-screens" src="https://github.com/nmustakim/portfolio/blob/main/housiko.png" />